William Veeder

 William Veeder (born September 14, 1940) is a scholar of 19th-century American and British literature and a Professor Emeritus in the Department of English at the University of Chicago.

 Early life

-William Veeder was born on September 14, 1940, in Denver, Colorado to Virginia Holderness and author William H. Veeder.
+William Veeder was born on September 14, 1940, in Denver, Colorado to Virginia Holderness and lawyer William H. Veeder.
 He grew up in Arlington, Virginia.

 Education

 William Veeder completed his undergraduate studies at Notre Dame, and then spent two years at the University of Iowa Writers’ Workshop, where he earned his Master of Fine Arts.
 Veeder received his Ph.D. from the University of California at Berkeley in 1969, and joined the faculty at the University of Chicago that same year.

 He received the Quantrell Award in 1975.

 Critical methodology

-William Veeder’s critical methodology is primarily rooted in psychoanalysis and gender theory, but he is also a strong advocate of close reading, a critical approach whereby “one gets to content through form”.
+William Veeder’s critical methodology is primarily rooted in psychoanalysis and gender studies, but he is also a strong advocate of close reading, a critical approach whereby “one gets to content through form”.
 He is guided by a quote from an art criticism essay written by Henry James, in which James asserted, “In the arts, feeling is always meaning.”
 Veeder begins his classes with this quote, usually underlining the words “always” and "meaning” and capitalizing the word “always.”